stellar-flame/BrowserGame/README.md

 # Browser-Based Dungeon Shooter

+> **Note:** This game is currently a work in progress.
+Features and mechanics may change as development continues.

 A top-down dungeon shooter game built with Phaser 3 and TypeScript.
 Battle enemies, collect potions, and navigate through procedurally generated rooms in this action-packed adventure.

 ![Game Screenshot](screenshot.png)